ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

     permissions.
 Please refer to [sandboxing].

 If your service/daemon also starts on `starting system-services`:
-*   Please add an additional stanza that says `and stopped imageloader-init`.
+*   Please add an additional stanza that says `and started dlcservice`.

 On a locally built test build|image, calling dlcservice API does not download the DLC (no DLC is being served), unless the DLC is preloaded using